Subscribe!

 Door Decor

 You want your guests to all feel like they’re making an entrance at your party.
 This banner is so simple.
 Take long construction or butcher paper and draw your design.
-Or you can make a design on your computer and take it to FedEx to print to the size of your door.nbsp; Once it’s been designed/ printed, take your scissors and cut strips starting from the bottom and repeat until you’ve made “streamers” out of the whole design.
+Or you can make a design on your computer and take it to FedEx to print to the size of your door.
+Once it’s been designed/ printed, take your scissors and cut strips starting from the bottom and repeat until you’ve made “streamers” out of the whole design.
 Use Command Strips to tape the streamers to the door jam as they won’t leave a mark when they are removed.
-Your guests will get to walk through the streamers and will set the tone for a really fun party!nbsp;
+Your guests will get to walk through the streamers and will set the tone for a really fun party!

 IMG_6979.JPG